action ohs consulting chain of responsibility blog post legal obligations

 • What can I do to ensure that my actions in this step do not place our workers and other persons at risk?

 For example, an Executive Officer’s decision not to pay for truck servicing may result in a prosecution, even if a road accident has not occurred.
-In addition, Directors making decisions which can be proven to impact safety in the supply chain can result in Directors being personally liable.
+In addition, Directors making decisions that can be proven to impact safety in the supply chain can result in Directors being personally liable.

-• What impacts will the decisions I make impact safety within the Supply Chain ?
+• What impacts will the decisions I make impact safety within the Supply Chain?

 • How will requests I make to our contractors or customers impact their safety within the Supply Chain?

-• The seriousness of the hazard (consequence); or
+• The seriousness of the hazard (consequence).

-• What was known about the hazard; or
+• What was known about the hazard?

 • The cost of controlling the hazard.